Handbook

 Be sensitive and supportive

-Adapting your approach depending on what you find, and your staff member’s reaction, should enable you to be sensitive where necessary and find the right mix of supportive and firm.
-You need to approach such situations as a line manager and not a clinician.
-It is important to be mindful of the cost and effects of frequent absence on the workload and the team whilst remembering that there may be personal or sensitive circumstances affecting absence.
+When you have noticed a sickness absence situation, having a supportive conversation, adapting your approach to the conversation depending on what you find, and your staff member’s reaction, should enable you to be sensitive where necessary and provide the appropriate support.
+You need to approach these conversations and situations as a supportive line manager and not a clinician.

 If you notice someone is becoming withdrawn and quiet, create a suitable confidential environment to tell them what you have noticed, ask them if they are OK and offer them the opportunity to discuss things.